 How to Make Awesome Pineapple Cookies – Video

 I didn’t plan on making pineapple cookies, but I saw an opportunity and I took it.
-These cookies are a by-product of another set of cookies I’ve been working on this week.
+These cookies are a byproduct of another set of cookies I’ve been working on this week.
 I needed a small circle cutter and couldn’t find one that was right size even after I searched through all my cutters.
 So I grabbed my car keys and started to leave and it hit me.
 I did have a circle cutter that was the right size.
 The only thing about it was it was attached to a bigger cutter.
 It’s Sweet Sugarbelle’s Donut Cookie Cutter.

 The circle in the center of the donut was the perfect size for what I needed.
 Once I used the center I was left with a donut cookie.
-If your not in the mood for donuts, go healthy and make some pineapples.
+If you’re not in the mood for donuts, go healthy and make some pineapples.

-With a few little tips you can make them look just like real pineapple slices.
+With a few little tips, you can make them look just like real pineapple slices.

 I sure wish they served pineapples like this when I was a kid.
 Can you imagine eating your fruit and veggies if they all tasted like sugar cookies!
 Total game changer!